 1. Mercado La Boqueria, Barcelona

 I still remember entering this colorful market for the first time.
 I was studying abroad in Granada and decided to visit Barcelona for the weekend.
-This was before I used the internet often, before I knew what a blog was, and before Tripadvisor had become one of my best friends.
+This was before I used the internet often, before I knew what a blog was, and before TripAdvisor had become one of my best friends.
 I stumbled across the iron faced beauty from the touristy Ramblas street and picked out a juice for 1€.
 I quickly drank it and grabbed another– and just as easily, I fell in love.
-Barcelona’s gorgeous iron sided market is truly a gem, despite claims by some that it has become too touristy.
+Barcelona’s gorgeous iron sided market is truly a gem, despite claims that it has become too touristy.
 Take a walk around its colorful stalls, grab a bite at one of the crowded ones, and enjoy the ambiance!